 However, once stabilized in the commercial space.
 This teleoperation + autonomous operating model could become the mainstay in operating all sorts of vehicles.
 From taxis and commercial trucks to drones, harbor cranes, and vehicles in the mining and farming industries.
 This would not only cut costs and improve worker safety.
 But even serve to bring new, previously excluded minorities into the workforce.
 For example, experienced truckers forced to give up trucking due to physical disabilities could work as remote operators, or women might take up vehicle operations in environments they might have previously avoided if they could do so from a secure office location.

 Figure 5: Starsky Robotics is operating freight trucks in Florida that are partially driven remotely and partially operated autonomously.
 This could be the future of the long haul in places where labour is expensive and work conditions are gruelling or hazardous.

 The above three use cases are just a few of the myriad of changes about to come in the next few years.
-Not all business models will mature at the same time, but 5G is a key functional driver to realize the economic value of these and hundreds of more use cases in manufacturing, Mobility, Healthcare, Financial Services, Retail, Energy, and Media industries.
-At the governmental level, 5G represents an attractive backbone technology to drive social and environmental benefits by enabling remote learning and making homes, workplaces and cities smarter.
+Not all business models will mature at the same time, but 5G is a key functional driver to realize the economic value of these.
+The hundreds of more use cases in manufacturing, Mobility, Healthcare, Financial Services, Retail, Energy, and Media industries.
+At the governmental level, 5G and how it will impact the digitization of business is an attractive backbone technology to drive social and environmental benefits by enabling remote learning and making homes, workplaces and cities smarter.